uranum/yii2-excel-exchange/README.md

 string `$mainModelName` - the name of the model for export/import.
 It's mandatory property.

 string `$fileNameFrom` - path to a file for export/import.
-Default is `'uploads' .
-DIRECTORY_SEPARATOR . 'export.xlsx'`.
+Default is `'uploads/export.xlsx'`.
+The folder must be exist!

 string `$notNullColumnColor` - a value of the color for required columns.
 Default is `'FFDECC'`